 Derivatives.
 Derivatives are financial instruments the value of which is derived from another security, commodity (such as gold or oil), currency, index (a measure of value or rates, such as the S&P 500 Index or the prime lending rate) or some other reference measure.
-Derivatives allow a Fund to increase or decrease the level of risk to which a Fund is exposed more quickly and efficiently than transactions in other types of instruments.
 The Funds may use derivatives for hedging purposes.
 The Funds may also use derivatives for speculative purposes to seek to enhance returns.
 The use of a derivative is speculative if a Fund is primarily seeking to achieve gains, rather than to offset the risk of other positions.
-When a Fund invests in a derivative for speculative purposes, a Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
+When a Fund invests in a derivative, a Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
 Unless otherwise permitted, a Fund may not use any derivatives to gain exposure to an asset or class of assets that it would be prohibited by its investment restrictions from purchasing directly.

 Diversification Status.
 Each Fund is "non-diversified" under the 1940 Act.
 A "non-diversified" fund is a fund that is not limited by the 1940 Act with regard to the percentage of its assets that may be invested in the securities of a single issuer.
 The securities of a particular issuer (or securities of issuers in particular sectors) may constitute a significant percentage of the index of such a fund and, consequently, the fund's investment portfolio.
 This may adversely affect a fund's performance or subject the fund's shares to greater price volatility than that experienced by more diversified investment companies.